Hank Schrader

-Henry R. "Hank" Schrader ASAC (/ʃreɪdər/) is a central character in the American crime drama series Breaking Bad portrayed by Dean Norris and created by Vince Gilligan.
+Henry R. Schrader ASAC (/ʃreɪdər/) is a fictional character in the American crime drama series Breaking Bad, portrayed by Dean Norris and created by Vince Gilligan.
 A special agent of the DEA, Hank is the brother-in-law of protagonist Walter White.
 After Walter becomes an enigmatic drug lord known as "Heisenberg", Hank spends the majority of the series trying to apprehend "Heisenberg", unaware of his true identity.
 Hank's character development over the course of the series and Norris's performance have been critically acclaimed, with many labeling him as the true hero of Breaking Bad.

 Norris returned to the role in a guest appearance in the fifth season of the spin-off series Better Call Saul.

 Character biography

 Henry R. Schrader is the brother-in-law of main character Walter White, and is a Drug Enforcement Administration (DEA) agent in Albuquerque, New Mexico.
 Throughout the series, he leads the investigation of the methamphetamine cook "Heisenberg"—unaware that the elusive drug kingpin is his own brother-in-law.
 Hank is also faced with numerous threats from the rival drug cartels, which take a toll on his mental health as the series progresses; and eventually starts taking more extreme measures to find "Heisenberg" and arrest him.